GilgameshxZero/cp-algorithms/src/algebra/polynomial.md

 For simplicity we will drop the term _univariate_, as this is the only kind of polynomials we consider in this article.
 We will also write $A$ instead of $A(x)$ wherever possible, which will be understandable from the context.
 It is assumed that either $a_n \neq 0$ or $A(x)=0$.

 !!! info "Definition"
-	The **product** of two polynomials is defined by expanding it as an arythmetic expression:
+	The **product** of two polynomials is defined by expanding it as an arithmetic expression:

 	$$
 	A(x) B(x) = \left(\sum\limits_{i=0}^n a_i x^i \right)\left(\sum\limits_{j=0}^m b_j x^j\right) = \sum\limits_{i,j} a_i b_j x^{i+j} = \sum\limits_{k=0}^{n+m} c_k x^k = C(x).